 The importance of schemes such as the Cyber Essentials certification are therefore likely to grow over the coming years, as businesses seek reassurance that partners throughout their supply chain share their same attitude towards an all-encompassing security approach.
 In ensuring compliance with GDPR, one of the key considerations is that of due diligence – undertaking detailed, holistic research into the cybersecurity threats being faced, and developing strategies to mitigate these risks.
 Whilst many businesses will perform due diligence checks, these undertakings will often not extend further than their own four walls.
 With a range of third party vendors and installers providing mission-critical security systems and support to modern businesses; extending due diligence to include the entire supply chain is now essential.

-To meet this challenge, NW Systems is Security Systems and Alarms Inspection Board (SSAIB) approved and we have just attained Cyber Essentials Plus certification too.
+To meet this challenge, NW Security Group is Security Systems and Alarms Inspection Board (SSAIB) approved and we have just attained Cyber Essentials Plus certification too.
 Building on this, ISO 9001 is on track for 2017 and ISO 27001 is in our sights thereafter – not only assuring our security, but meaning we are armed with the knowledge, systems and processes to ensure the security of others.
 Under GDPR, the appointment of a Data Protection Officer (DPO) is often required to ensure best practice.
 Currently, however, there are few credentials required to undertake this role and often a lack of budget flexibility for new-hires.
 We have committed to not only undertake best practice, but have extended this to our customers through the appointment of our internal DPO; offering external guidance and consultancy.

 Whilst the security benefits of adhering to tighter regulation are significant, it presents a sizeable operational challenge for businesses across the UK.
 Discover how our security consultancy services can help.